 The Schedule also identifes vital and historically important records, which are suitable for transfer to Archives Services.

 The Records and Data Retention Schedule covers both paper and electronic records - the format is irrelevant when deciding whether or not a record should be retained.

 We've also produced targeted advice; follow links on the left-hand side of the page to view individual retention schedules by record type.

 For further queries or support, please do contact us.

 During 2019-20 we’re carrying out a comprehensive review and update of the Records and Data Retention Schedule.
 To ensure the schedule is of practical use to university staff and reflects ways of working, we would welcome your feedback.
 This might include:

 - New entries, particularly where new records or systems have been introduced in your area

 - Comments on ease of use and suggestions for improvement

 This is an opportunity for staff in all areas of the university to contribute to the review, we’d really like to hear your thoughts.
-Our consultation is open now and will run until 31 March 2019.
 Please send us your comments via email.